Length of time: 250,000,000 (250 million) years

 Another interesting coincidence is that the length of an Eon on this calendar is the upper estimate of what is known as a Galactic Year.
 That is about the length of time that our Sun takes to orbit around the Milky Way galaxy.

-This unit of time is helpful in understanding Earth history.
+So you can see how the Eon is helpful in understanding Earth history.
 It is revealing that the time period between the present and the advent of the dinosaurs constitutes less than one-eighteenth of the entire history of Earth.
 See how much better we understand Earth history already?

 —> (next section, Genesis)